bramstroker/homeassistant-powercalc/docs/source/sensor-types/group.rst

         - media_player

 .. note::
     This will only include all virtual power sensors created with powercalc, not any other power sensors already available in your HA installation.
+This is because Powercalc cannot know the source for any given power sensor.

 Automatically include entities
 ------------------------------